ismasan/oat/README.md

 That means that your app could switch adapters on run time depending, for example, on the request's `Accept` header or anything you need.

 Note: a different library could be written to make adapter-switching auto-magical for different frameworks, for example using [Responders](http://api.rubyonrails.org/classes/ActionController/Responder.html) in Rails.
+Also see [Rails Integration](#railsintegration).

 ## Nested serializers